Student Mental Health

 The importance of what happens BEFORE university

-The largest student mental health survey ever conducted in the UK found that 81% of students reporting personal, emotional, behavioural or mental health problems which they felt needed professional help first experienced symptoms while still at school i.e. BEFORE going to university.
-That’s why part of our research is focusing on what is happening in this potentially formative period – in particular what has changed that might explain the increase.
+The largest student mental health survey ever conducted in the UK found that 81% of students reporting personal, emotional, behavioural or mental health problems which they felt needed professional help, first experienced symptoms while still at school i.e. BEFORE going to university.
+That’s why much of our research is focusing on what is happening in this potentially formative period – in particular what has changed that might explain the increase.
 These potential factors include: